wernerth94/rl_al/doc/notes.md

 ### Reducing noise in the Environment
 For each added sample, we generate augmentation and also add them to the pool <br>

+### Batch Mode
+Sorting the V-values and taking the Top-K. <br>
+The env can take multiple actions <br>
+The replay buffer receives duplicate transitions for each action a_k

 ### Dueling Networks
 Disentangling Internal State and Sample-Dependent state <br>